‘The Bachelor’ Spoilers Reveal Juicy Twists & Turns From An Explosive Hometown Date For Peter Weber

 The Bachelor spoilers from Reality Steve indicate that when Victoria was pulled away for some solo interviewing with producers, Merissa managed to call out to Peter and spend a few minutes talking to him.

-Merissa shared a glimpse of this via her Instagram Stories and said she simply wanted Peter to know the truth about Victoria.
+Merissa shared a glimpse of this via her Instagram stories and said she simply wanted Peter to know the truth about Victoria.
 Reality Steve’s The Bachelor spoilers detail that Peter seemed to have tears in his eyes after talking to Merissa as he walked away with production.

 Reality Steve says that he suspects Peter will keep Victoria during the next rose ceremony, which would mean she’ll get an overnight fantasy suite date.
 However, he doesn’t think she’ll end up with Weber’s final rose.